havfo/SipCaller/README.md

  Configure: copy `config.example.js` into `config.js`,
  adjust file name for certificate and key.

  Run server.
-(You may need add `sudo` on Ubuntu 18.04, that has by default lower ports as privilaged )
+(You may need add `sudo` on Ubuntu 18.04, that has by default lower ports as privileged )

      sudo node server